 Horoscope Review: AstrologyAnswers.com is Almost Real Astrology

-This site didn't look as bogus as it used to, so I wanted a "Shocking" "Live" sample reading.
-I entered birth information to get automatically matched with the best available astrologer, psychic, or numerologist.
-I requested an astrologer and was asked for $5 for five minutes.
-Anyone purchasing from online psychic/horoscope sites should use a pre-paid, disposable card so that your normal account numbers remain unknown to them.
-They have subtle ways of getting your unwitting consent to monthly charges and draining your charge account even if you cancel and get new numbers.
-I backed out after realizing that no live astrologer can generate your birth chart and transits, read them accurately, and answer a question in only five minutes.
+Still want to call even if the real astrologers don't work there?
+Customers purchasing from online psychic/horoscope sites should always use a pre-paid, disposable credit card so your normal account numbers remain unknown to them.
+Websites that conflate astrology with clairvoyance and palmistry have subtle ways of getting your unwitting consent to monthly credit-card charges.
+In case you do seek answers from the "experts" at AstrologyAnswers, realize that no live astrologer can generate your birth chart and transits, read them accurately, and answer an astrological question in only five minutes.

-Although this newer approach might be appealing, people with serious questions and tense situations should probably seek advice not from AstrologyAnswers.com,or from any online source, but from reputable, responsible people with real names and licenses.
+Although this website might be more appealing and ambitious than before, fizzing with color and video greetings, people with serious questions and tense situations should probably seek advice not from AstrologyAnswers.com,or from any online source, but from reputable, responsible advisers with real names whom they can meet in person.

 Sylvia Sky, experienced astrologer, reviews horoscope and psychic sites.
 Copyright 2016 by Sylvia Sky.
 Sylvia does not select or endorse the ads appearing on her pages.